For the first time, the hairstyle of the Roman vestal virgins has been re-created on a modern head.

-The Vestals were priestesses who guarded the fire of Vesta, the goddess of the hearth, among other sacred tasks.
+The vestal virgins were priestesses who guarded the fire of Vesta, the goddess of the hearth, among other sacred tasks.
 Chosen before puberty and sworn to celibacy, they were free from many of the social rules that limited women in the Roman era.
-Their braided hairstyle, the sini crenes, symbolized chastity and was known in ancient texts as the oldest hairstyle in Rome.
+Their braided hairstyle, the "sini crenes," symbolized chastity and was known in ancient texts as the oldest hairstyle in Rome.

-Stephens reported her findings Friday (Jan.
-4) at the annual meeting of the Archaeological Institute of America in Seattle.
+Stephens reported her findings on Friday at the annual meeting of the Archaeological Institute of America in Seattle.
 She first became interested in ancient hairdressing after what she calls an "accidental encounter" with an ancient portrait bust in Baltimore's Walters Art Museum.